 - Pain after surgery.
 Research shows that applying a plaster containing capsicum to specific points on the hand and forearm 30 minutes before anesthesia and leaving it in place for 6-8 hour daily for up to 3 days after surgery reduces the need for painkillers within the first 24 hours after surgery.

 - Exercise performance.
 Research shows that taking a supplement containing capsicum and other ingredients before exercise does not improve performance in men.

 Insufficient Evidence to Rate Effectiveness for...

 - Irritable bowel syndrome (IBS).
-Early evidence suggests that capsicum fruit taken by mouth doesn't help symptoms of IBS.
+Early research shows that capsicum fruit taken by mouth does not help symptoms of IBS.

 - Polyps in the nose.
-Putting capsicum in the nose seems to improve symptoms and airflow.
+Early research shows that putting capsicum in the nose improves symptoms and airflow in people with polyps.

 - Swallowing difficulties.
 Some people, especially elderly people or those who have suffered a stroke, are more likely than other people to develop "aspiration pneumonia."
 This is a kind of pneumonia that develops after food or saliva is sucked into the airways because the person couldn't swallow properly.
 There is some evidence that dissolving a capsaicin-containing lozenge in the mouth of elderly people with swallowing problems before each meal can improve their ability to swallow.

 - Weight loss.
 Some research shows that taking capsules containing capsicum twice daily 30 minutes before eating for 12 weeks reduces stomach fat but not weight in overweight and obese people.
 But other research shows that taking a combination supplement (Prograde Metabolism) containing capsicum extract (Capsimax, OmniActive Health Technologies) twice daily for 8 weeks reduces body weight, fat mass, waist circumference, and hip circumference when used along with a diet.

 - Heart disease.